SharePoint/sp-dev-docs/docs/solution-guidance/use-asynchronous-operations-in-sharepoint-add-ins.md

 To create an Azure Storage account to access the Azure storage queue:

-1. Sign in to your Microsoft [Azure Management Portal](https://manage.windowsazure.com).
+1. Sign in to your [Microsoft Azure portal](https://ms.portal.azure.com).

 2. Choose  **New** > **Data Services** > **Storage** > **Quick Create**.